OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 *Maternal Home Leonor Perex + Teresa Vaz Nursery

-DEPOSIT: A deposit of $500.00 per person is due at time of booking. $150.00 of this deposit is non-refundable.
+DEPOSIT: A deposit of $500.00 per person is due by Nov 25, 2024. $250.00 of this deposit is non-refundable.

 DOCUMENTATION REQUIRED: A valid passport with at least 6 month's expiration date required.
 A Cuban Visa is required which we will obtain for you at the cost of $100.00 per person.